 E-readers are allowed in school in grades 4-8 only when they are used as a replacement for an independent reading book.
 Students may not download information while at school or use the device for playing games, etc. Parents are responsible for the content on the e-readers.
-If a student uses an e-reader for any other purpose while on the school campus, he/she will receive a Report to Parent and any appropriate consequences at the discretion of administration.
-These include the loss of privileges including that of bringing the e-reader to school and possible suspension.
-Holy Family Catholic School is not responsible for the loss or theft of cell phones, e-readers or any other electronic devices brought to school by students, with or without permission from their parents.
+Holy Family Catholic School is not responsible for the loss or theft of cell phones, ereaders or any other electronic devices brought to school by students, with or without permission from their parents.

 Students are encouraged to always exercise the utmost caution when participating in any form of social media or online communications, both within the HFCS community and beyond.
 Students who participate in online interactions must remember that their posts reflect on the entire HFCS school community.
 As the student is a Holy Family Catholic School student at all times, if he/she engages in conduct, whether inside or outside the school, that is detrimental to the reputation of the school, he/she may be disciplined by school officials.

 In addition to the Diocesan Social Media Policy and regulations found in this Family Handbook, students are expected to abide by the following:

-To protect the privacy of HFCS students and faculty, students may not take a picture of someone without their permission.
+• To protect the privacy of HFCS students and faculty, students may not take a picture of someone without their permission.
 Posting pictures of others on social media sites is discouraged.
 Posting disparaging or inappropriate pictures is prohibited.

-Students may not, under any circumstances, create digital video recordings of HFCS community members either on campus or at off-campus HFCS events for online publication or distribution.
+• Students may not, under any circumstances, create digital video recordings of HFCS community members either on campus or at off-campus HFCS events for online publication or distribution.

-Students may not use social media sites to publish disparaging or harassing remarks about HFCS community members, athletic or academic contest rivals, etc.
+· Students may not use social media sites to publish disparaging or harassing remarks about HFCS community members, athletic or academic contest rivals, etc.

-Students who choose to post editorial content to websites or other forms of online media must ensure that their submission does not reflect poorly upon the school.
+\cdot Students who choose to post editorial content to websites or other forms of online media must ensure that their submission does not reflect poorly upon the school or on the Catholic faith and beliefs.